The Top 8 Skills Employers Are Looking For

 "That's why I always look at someone's learning journey before their employment history," said Attri.
 "I look at the depth and breadth of skills they have learned, how long those skills took to master, why the candidate decided to learn them, and how the candidate has gone on to apply them."

-With that in mind, here are eight skills that employers, recruiters, and hiring managers say will help you dominate the job market in 2022.
+With that in mind, here are eight skills that employers, recruiters, and hiring managers say will help you dominate the job market.

 (Responses have been edited for length and clarity.)